gravitational/teleport/rfd/0100-proxy-ssh-grpc.md

 }
 ```

-The `DialNode` RPC establishes a connection to a Node on behalf of the user.
+The `ProxySSH` RPC establishes a connection to a Node on behalf of the user.
-There is an initial ceremony which must be completed by both sides of the stream
-before raw data can be transported.
-The client must first send a `Target`
-message which declares the target server that the connection is for.
-If the
+The client must first send a `Target` message which declares the target server that
-target exists and session control allows, the server will establish the
+the connection is for.
+If the target exists and session control allows, the server
-connection and respond with a `ConnectionDetails` message.
+will establish the connection and respond with a message.
+Each side may then send

-After the initial ceremony, either side of the connection may transmit `Frame`s
-until the connection terminates.
-Each `Frame` includes the raw payload and
+`Frame`s until the connection is terminated.
-the `Protocol` which generated the payload to allow for multiple protocols to
-leverage the same stream as a transport.

-The most pressing need for multiplexed protocols is to ensure that `tsh ssh` functions
-properly in proxy recording mode.
-Since the Proxy creates an SSH connection to the Node
+Since the Proxy creates an SSH connection to the Node on behalf of the user in proxy
-on behalf of the user in proxy recording mode the user *must* forward their agent to
+recording mode the user *must* forward their agent to facilitate the connection.
-facilitate the connection.
-Currently when `tsh` determines the Proxy is performing the
+Currently when `tsh` determines the Proxy is performing the session recording it will
-session recording it will forward the user's agent over a SSH channel.
-The Proxy then
+forward the user's agent over a SSH channel.
+The Proxy then communicates SSH Agent protocol
-communicates SSH Agent protocol over that channel to sign requests. `tsh` utilizes
+over that channel to sign requests. `tsh` utilizes `agent.ForwardToAgent` and
-`agent.ForwardToAgent` and `agent.RequestAgentForwarding` from `x/crypto/ssh/agent` to
+`agent.RequestAgentForwarding` from `x/crypto/ssh/agent` to set up the channel and serve
-set up the channel and serve the agent over the channel to the Proxy.
+the agent over the channel to the Proxy.

-To achieve the same functionality using the gRPC stream proposed above, the SSH Agent protocol can
+To achieve the same functionality using the gRPC stream proposed above, the SSH Agent
-be multiplexed over the stream in addition to the SSH protocol.
-When `tsh` determines proxy
+protocol can be multiplexed over the stream in addition to the SSH protocol.
+When `tsh`
-recording is in effect it can leverage `agent.ServeAgent` directly, passing in an `io.ReadWriter`
+determines proxy recording is in effect it can leverage `agent.ServeAgent` directly, passing
-which sends and receives `Frame`s with `Protocol_SSH_AGENT`populated in the protocol field when
+in an `io.ReadWriter`which sends and receives an agent `Frame`s when it is written to and
-it is written to and read from.
-The server side can communicate with the local agent by using
+read from.
+The server side can communicate with the local agent by using `agent.NewClient`
-`agent.NewClient` on a similar `io.ReadWriter`.
+on a similar `io.ReadWriter`.

 The end result is both SSH and SSH Agent protocol being transported across the same stream
 to enable both the SSH connection to the target Node and allowing the Proxy to communicate